spoudel1/Oxidation_state_of_carbon/README.md

 'Dick, Jeffrey M., and Everett L. Shock.
 "Calculation of the relative chemical stabilities of proteins as a function of temperature and redox chemistry in a hot spring."
 PLoS One 6.8 (2011): e22782.'

 Two scripts were generated to calculate the oxidation state:
-1) readfile.py - this script will accept multiple protein sequence files and individually pass it to oxidatonstate.py script.
+1) readfile.py - this script will accept multiple protein sequence files and individually pass them to oxidatonstate.py script.
 The oxidation state of carbon calculated will be normalized based on the number of protein sequences present in the file.
-2) oxidationstate.py - this script will read each protein sequnece and calculate the oxidation state of carbon for the each sequence.
+2) oxidationstate.py - this script will read each protein sequence and calculate the oxidation state of carbon for each sequence.

 Please cite this paper if you decide to use these scripts: